 It was kind of cloudy and dreary most of the travel day, although the predicted thunderstorms never appeared.
 The many faces of Lake Champlain still were pretty cool.

 At one wide-ish spot, we were cruising along, minding our own business, when a boat came zooming towards us.
 Is he going to hit us?
 Is it a ranger?
 Should we make a run for Canada?
-Oh wait, it’s just one of our buddies from the bar stopping by to say hell
+Oh wait, it’s just one of our buddies from the bar stopping by to say hello.

 In addition to bass and walleye, Lake Champlain is full of history.
 Hey look!
 Off to starboard is Mt.
 Independence, where the good guys staved off an early Limey invasion.